amyreese/noswap/documents/blog/what-a-year.md

 of Charlie and prebooked travel reservations.
 I took the Coast Starlight train from San Jose to Long Beach, in the company of a friend, though the mood for the week was killed before I even boarded the train.
-The night before leaving, my spouse had informed that they wanted to start talking to lawyers... and somehow thought it better to tell me before the conference rather than after.
+The night before leaving, my spouse had informed me that they wanted to start talking to lawyers... and somehow thought it better to tell me before the conference rather than after.
 I almost didn't even go at all.